wladerer/vsh/README.md

 ### Features

 vsh is currently equipped with a wide range of tools.
 Most notably, vsh has utilities to prepare band structure calculations, generate slabs, and handle detailed ASE databases.
-Invoke either `vsh inputs -h`, `vsh slabgen -h`, or `vsh db -h` to learn more about their functionality.
+Invoke either `vsh incar -h`, `vsh slab -h`, or `vsh db -h` to learn more about their functionality.

 #### Modules